DaikiBest/Catacombs/README.md

 Refined Mace to level 1
 Sun Nov 24 16:43:53 PST 2024
 Added Farmer's Cap to inventory

+## Phase 4 Task 3:
+Of all the things in my UML diagram, the refactoring change I am most inclined to "wishlist" for, is refactoring the ItemFactory.
+Currently, it is being instantiated individually from all six classes which use it.
+A fix that would fit my program would be to make use of the singleton design pattern; the ItemFactory will only have one instance, which all classes (that need it) access.

 Citation (for JSON reading and writing):
   UBC Computer Science (2020) JsonSerializationDemo[Source Code]. https://github.students.cs.ubc.ca/CPSC210/JsonSerializationDemo.